milanambiar/milanambiar.github.io/about.md

 # Publications and Preprints

 Dynamic Pricing and Learning with Model Misspecification, with David Simchi-Levi and He Wang.
 Accepted by _Management Science_ in September 2018.
 Available at SSRN: [https://ssrn.com/abstract=2859672](https://ssrn.com/abstract=2859672) or [http://dx.doi.org/10.2139/ssrn.2859672](http://dx.doi.org/10.2139/ssrn.2859672)

+Quantifying the Benefits to Consumers for Demand Response with a Statistical Elasticity Model, with Wenxian Yang and Rongshan Yu, _IET Generation, Transmission & Distribution_, vol. 8, no. 3, pp. 503-513, March 2014

+Fast System Identification Using Prominent Subspace LMS, with Rongshan Yu and Ying Song, _Digital Signal Processing_, 24, 44-56, 2014